theripper93/wfc-procedural-generator/README.md

 # WFC Prod Gen 2
 A wave form collapse based map generator

+# How
+Theripper is a genius, I'm not modifying that part of the logic.
+If you want to learn more about WFC check this out https://github.com/mxgmn/WaveFunctionCollapse

 # Making packs
 Packs need to be created in two locations
 1. Foundry with Token Attacher